64kramsystem/personal_notes/topics/linux_tools.md

 # If there are errors, the last error message is not informative; either scroll up, or run without
 # `-j` (which makes the last error message informative).
 # All the deb packages are required.
+#
 # The firmware files are not included, so include the latest `linux-firmware` package, if needed.
-#
-# This will build a large debug package, which can be ignored.
-See the alternate workflows section.
+# The official firmware repo is https://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git.
 #
 make -j $(nproc) deb-pkg LOCALVERSION=-sav